contagon/handbook/handbook/12-primary.md

 The bishopric must approve the use of any other music in Primary.

-!
-Imagechildren singing with chorister ](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3)  If a pianist or piano is not available, leaders may use recordings from the following sources:
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) If a pianist or piano is not available, leaders may use recordings from the following sources:

 * Sacred Music app
 * Gospel Library app